 E. 68.
 Zuffolo made of nickel silver branded on the barrel: ZUFFOLO / A SCALA CROMATICA / BREVETTO / ABELARDO ALBISI / CORSO CONCORDIA 4 / MILANO.
 On the oval plate on the pipes there is the carving: ABELARDO ALBISI / BREVETTO / MILANO / CORSO CONCORDIA 4.
 The instrument shows 13 pipes with closed end tuned from A5 to B6 and the opening is activated by some keys on the right of the instrument imitating the arrangement of piano keys.
 On the barrel a little headjoint is inserted, with the side hole connected, through a plastic tube, to a metal mouthpiece.
 The "zuffolo" was proposed to Dayton Miller by Glauco Meriggioli on behalf of Albisi himself together with other instruments, in 1937.
 It is said it was wanted by the composer Antonio Smareglia for the opera “Abisso”.
 It seems it was never patented, even if several makers, among them Vanotti who made instruments for Albisi, wrote this caption to give more importance to the instruments.
 Another specimen, but in the two-octave version, made by Vanotti, is at Orsi Factory collection, in Tradate.

 E. 69.
-Grenadilla ebony conical flute, descendant of G2 (panaulon).
+Grenadilla ebony conical flute, descending to G2 (panaulon).
 These flutes were built from 1815 onwards by Trexler and Koch at 16 keys and then by Ziegler until 1835.
 In 1823 Bayr publishes in Vienna a method, Practische Flöten-Schule, in which there is the fingering method for a flute descending to G2 of Koch at right foot (some of these flutes had their foot bent back).
 The instrument was built by Johann Joseph Ziegler (active in Vienna from 1821 to 1850) around 1830 and bearing the mark: I: ZIEGLER / WIEN.
 The instrument has its original case on which it is engraved: D. C. (probably the monogram of the owner).
 It is in four pieces, it has six holes, four ring guards (the last missing) and seventeen silver keys (the last seven with floating cloak).
 The diapason is 438 Hz, has the oval hole and is long mm.
 889 while the sole foot is long mm.
 467.

 F. 9.
 Side-blown flute in G (Schwegel), Austria, mid 20th century, made in Carinthia by Hausa Schmidl (1905-1999), the brand is carved on the head joint: HAUSA SCHMIDL / KÄRNTEN / G. Two pieces of blackthorn wood with brass ring, conical bore with 7 holes, the fifth a double hole and the seventh for the little finger (G#).
 Length 460mm (18.1”) and circular embouchure.